 If you are visiting during the winter months, there is no shortage of kids activities in Lake Tahoe and sledding is only one of them!
 Dive into our snow parks, including unlimited tubing at Northstar and more sledding at Boreal.
 If you are looking to avoid some of the more populated areas, play on over 40 acres of tubing runs at Adventure Mountain or carve out your own sledding at some of the most popular snow play areas along I-80.

-Get groovy at Squaw Valley’s Disco Tubing event that occurs most Saturdays during the winter season.
+Get groovy at Palisade Tahoe’s Disco Tubing event that occurs most Saturdays during the winter season.
 Experience lights, lasers and live music while sledding down the mountain.

 Tahoe is known for its famous ski resorts that have something for skiers and snowboarders of all experience levels.
 Most ski resorts offer equipment rentals and lessons for all ages if your family is looking to hone their skills.
 Check out Reno Tahoe ski resorts to find the perfect mix of terrain and amenities.